helmgast/lore/README.md

 *Running Docker means having a Virtual Machine and/or separate user space where you can run the full application, including database, with guaranteed separation from your local machine, as well as (almost) identical to the server environment*

 1. [Install](https://docs.docker.com/installation/) Docker if not already
-2. Run a temporary database image: `docker run --name mongo -d mongo`
+2. Run a temporary database image: `docker run -d --name mongo -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=pass -p 27018:27017 mongo`.
+Important to setup auth to keep it similar to how you'd run it in production.
 3. Build the image by running `docker build -t lore .` This uses the `Dockerfile` to setup the correct dependencies and environment.
 Rebuild any time your code has changed.
 4. Start the image by running `docker run -it --rm --link mongo:mongo lore` (--rm will remove the containers after exiting, skip that option if you want to have persistence).